Kesavananda Bharati v. State of Kerala: Judgement

 The Supreme Court reviewed the decision in Golaknath v.
-State of Punjab, and considered the validity of the article 24th, 25th, 26th and 29th amendments.
+State of Punjab in which it was held that Parliament cannot amend the fundamental rights, and considered the validity of the article 24th, 25th, 26th and 29th amendments.
 The case was heard by the largest ever Constitution Bench of 13 Judges.
 The bench gave eleven separate judgments, which agreed in some points and differed on others.
 Nanabhoy Palkhivala, assisted by Fali Nariman and Soli Sorabjee, presented the case against the government in both cases.

 Majority judgement

-Upholding the validity of clause 1 of article 13 and a corresponding provision in article 368(3), inserted by the 24th Amendment, the Court settled in favour of the view that Parliament has the power to amend the fundamental rights.
+Upholding the validity of clause 1 of article 13 and a corresponding provision in article 368(3), inserted by the 24th Amendment, the Court reversed its ruling in Golaknath v.
+State of Punjab and settled in favour of the view that Parliament has the power to amend the fundamental rights.
 However, the Court affirmed another proposition also asserted in the Golaknath case, by ruling that the expression "amendment" of this Constitution in article 368 means any addition or change in any of the provisions of the Constitution within the broad contours of the Preamble and the Constitution to carry out the objectives in the Preamble and the Directive Principles.
 Applied to fundamental rights, it would be that while fundamental rights cannot be abrogated, reasonable abridgement of fundamental rights could be affected in the public interest.
 The true position is that every provision of the Constitution can be amended provided the basic foundation and structure of the Constitution remains the same.